Memorial Hall of Founding of Yilan Administration: Architecture

 The total area of the memorial hall complex is 2,648 m^{2} and with a building space of 245 m^{2}.
 It is a mix of Japanese wooden house and western classical building style.

 Exhibitions

 The memorial hall displays major historical events in Yilan County.

 Transportation

-The memorial hall is accessible within walking distance west of Yilan Station of Taiwan Railways.
+The memorial hall is accessible within walking distance west of Yilan Station of Taiwan Railway.